architolk/arduino-projects/calculator/README.md

 - Using a ESP32 processor
 - Using a VFD display that can display characters, not only numbers.

+The VFD is the one described [here](https://github.com/qrti/VFD-HCS-12SS59T), we used part of the code to make the VFD work.
+The code is pretty basic and doesn't use all the features the VFD has.
+A more elaborate version can be found [here](https://github.com/m42uko/hcs12ss59t) (not tested yet).

 # Power from the original calculator

 We use the power from the original calculator: